ethereum/consensus-specs/tests/formats/kzg/verify_blob_kzg_proof_batch.md

 # Test format: Verify blob KZG proof batch

-Use the blob KZG proofs to verify that the KZG commitments for given `blob`s are correct
+Use the blob KZG proofs to verify that the KZG commitments for given `blobs` are correct

 ## Test case format